snipevx/snipevx.github.io/src/content/posts/leprechaun-analysis.md

 ## Introduction

-I recently completed the Practicat Malware Analysis & Triage course from TCM Security (it was awesome), big kudos to Matt Kiley aka Husky Hacks for putting together such an awesome course.
+I recently completed the Practical Malware Analysis & Triage course from TCM Security, Big kudos to Matt Kiley (Husky Hacks) for putting together such an awesome course.
 So after completing PMAT I was looking out for some malware to analyze and I stumbled upon this LeprechaunHvnc loader.
 Doing further research I found that it was initially discovered by a researcher [Kseniia N](https://x.com/naumovax) and their teammate [Tony](https://x.com/t0nynot) in April 2024 and they posted about it [here](https://x.com/naumovax/status/1775185431237206209).

 #### What is a Loader ?
 >  A loader is a malware that fetches, decrypts, or loads another payload (often from a remote server) into memory for execution.